mediaopt/paypal-commercetools-connector/docs/PayPal.md

 ### 9. updateTrackingInformation

-Create Tracking Data for Payment.
+Update Tracking Data for Payment.

 The order id will be read from the payment object and the capture_id will be used from the transactions.